Azure/GPT-RAG/docs/GUIDE.md

   - **Azure Search**
 - Ensure they are correctly associated with the appropriate subnets.
 - Check this reference to learn how to create Private Endpoints in Azure Portal: <BR>[Create a private endpoint using the Azure portal](https://learn.microsoft.com/en-us/azure/private-link/create-private-endpoint-portal?tabs=dynamic-ip#create-a-private-endpoint)
-- When you create the private endpoint in the portal, you will also create a Private DNS Zone for name resolution for the private endpoints; ensure all the Private DNS Zones are correctly created.
+- When creating the private endpoint in the portal, a Private DNS Zone for name resolution will also be set up.
+Ensure that all Private DNS Zones are created correctly.

 ![Private DNS Zones](../media/admin-guide-private-dns.png)